jbohg/render_kinect/README.md

 and as implemented in python as a Blender plugin.
 For more information, check out [the BlenSor Webpage](http://www.blensor.org)

+This is a simplified version of this simulation accepting only a single rigid object.

 Requirements
 ----------
 The following libraries are required to compile the code: